The Ortgies Pistol

 on the right side in small upper case sans serif characters.
 Most of these late guns were marked for export with the word “Germany” stamped beneath the serial number.
 Late magazines have the “D” logo stamped on the baseplate.
 The earliest small frame gun we have noted with a sixth variant slide inscription is serial number 23725 and the latest is 185455.

-For unknown reasons, some small frame pistols in the serial number range between 54000 and 57000 were marked with an unusual slide inscription.
+Seventh Variant.
+Some small frame pistols in the serial number range between 32800 and at least 59000 (with most in the range between 54000 and 59000) were marked with an unusual slide inscription.
+We have also noted a large frame pistosl, serial number 81042, with this inscription.
 It reads as follows:

 Button Safety Model